 \bneqn Y = \beta_0 + \beta_1 X + \beta_2 U + A (\gamma_0 + \gamma_1 X^3 + \gamma_2 U) + \errorrv \eneqn

 where $X$ denotes a covariate recorded in the RCT and $U$ denotes a covariate that is not included in the RCT dataset.
 The optimal allocation rule $d^*$ is 1 when $\gamma_0 + \gamma_1 X^3 + \gamma_2 U > 0$ and 0 otherwise.
 The practitioner, however, does not have access to the information contained in $U$, the unobserved covariate, and has no way to ascertain the exact relationship between $X$ and the treatment.
-Consider a reasonable model that is some approximation of the true population response surface,
+Consider the default model that is an approximation of the true population response surface,

 \bneqn f(X, A) = \beta_0 + \beta_1 X + A (\gamma_0 + \gamma_1 X), \eneqn